Allen County Community Corrections

 This program utilizes the Courage to Change System of Cognitive-Behavioral Interactive Journaling® to introduce participants to CBT principles.
 The journals address the dynamic criminogenic domains that often lead clients to criminal behavior.
 Topics addressed include: Getting Started with Supervision, Social Values, and Self-Control.
 By personalizing the information presented in the journals to their own circumstances and experiencing success in a shorter class, Moderate, High, and Very High-risk participants are better prepared to complete longer cognitive restructuring and skill-development classes, if determined necessary.

 * Unless referred exclusively from external agencies to ACCC for the ATV or TAC programs, all individuals referred to ACCC for programming are required to attend C2C (Courage to Change) or FUN (Fundamentals of CBT) as a foundational program.
-Additional foundational classes may be followed upon completion of the C2C and/or FUN program(s) as needed.
-Participants’ subsequent classes may be determined based on risk level, clinical and/or case management recommendations, and personal interest.
+Additional CBT classes may be required upon completion of the C2C and/or FUN program(s) as needed.
+Participants’ subsequent classes may be determined based on risk level, clinical and/or case management recommendations, court order, and personal interest.

 T4C: Thinking for a Change